CPJPRINCE/auto_classification_generator/README.md

 Some additional features include.

-- Appendable prefixes to the Archival Reference.
+- Append prefixes to the Archival Reference.
-- Identifing the depth of each folder.
+- Identifying the depth of each folder.
 - Gathering standard set of Metadata.
-- Changable starting reference.
+- Changeable starting reference.
 - Logged removal of empty directories.
 - An alternative "Accession Reference" mode.
-- Compatiablility with Win32 / Window's 256 Character limit.
+- Compatibility with Win32 / Window's 256 Character limit.

 ## Why not use this tool?